Experience Texas’ colorful past

-Six themed historic areas are open for self-guided walking tours: an 1841 Tonkawa Encampment, an 1853 Walnut Creek Greenbelt, an 1868 German Emigrant Farm, an 1873 Texian Farm, an 1887 Cotton Planter's Farm and an 1899 Sprinkle Corner rural village.
+Six themed historic areas are open for walking tours: an 1841 Tonkawa Encampment, an 1853 Walnut Creek Greenbelt, an 1868 German Emigrant Farm, an 1873 Texian Farm, an 1887 Cotton Planter's Farm and an 1899 Sprinkle Corner rural village.
 In each area you can step back in time and experience Texas history first-hand.
 Explore more than 90 beautiful, wooded acres and discover exciting, memorable ways to live Texas' colorful past with your family.
 Don’t miss the Scarborough Barn where you can get up close with your favorite farm animal friends!

 Pioneer Farms is located at 10621 Pioneer Farms Drive in northeast Austin, just east of Interstate 35.
 Exit I-35 at Braker Lane (Exit 243), go east and follow the signs (left at Dessau Road, right at Braker Lane East, right at Pioneer Farms Drive).
 From Parmer Lane, a mile north of Braker (Exit 245), go east to Dessau Road (third traffic light), turn right and go to Braker Lane East (first traffic light).
 Turn left and follow the signs.

 Adults $8, Youth (3-17) $6, seniors (65 and over) $6, children 2 and under are free.
 Admission for groups of 20 or more is $5 each.
 Admission prices for special-event and nighttime shows, such as Halloween, Christmas and Easter shows and private programs, are higher.
 Pay admission upon arrival at the Sprinkle General Store by the front gate.
 We accept cash, checks with proper identification, and major credit cards.
 Discount coupons are accepted for daytime programs only.